cygni/cts2023-turn-cygnicator/docs/README.md

 ![alt text](img/event_group.png "Output from event group example")

-In the image you can see that the time when the tasks reaches the sync point varies alot, but are very synchronized when exiting the sync point.
+In the image you can see that the time when the tasks reaches the sync point varies a lot, but are very synchronized when exiting the sync point.